 Right to protect is a safe at home enrolling agency

-Right to protect is not bound by the restrictions that often come with public grant funding.
-Right to Protect will assist with applications for anyone who otherwise qualifies for participation in the program, regardless of where they reside (in the State of California). or their "victim type".
-We are not just an enrolling agency but our Founder has been a Safe at Home participant for over 12 years and is intimately familiar with how the program works and how to implement the measures afforded participants under the law.
+Right to protect is not bound by the restrictions that all too often come with public grant funding.
+Right to Protect will assist with applications for anyone who otherwise qualifies for participation in the program, regardless of where they reside (within the State of California), or their "victim type".
+We are not just an enrolling agency but our Founder has been a Safe at Home participant since 2011 and is intimately familiar with how the program works and how to implement the measures afforded participants under the law.

 Information on the safe at home program: